Nursing 406 - Adult Health Care » Spring 2020 » Chapter 12 Quiz

 The nurse is administering an analgesic to an older adult patient.
 Why is it important for the nurse to assess the patient carefully?

-B. Older people have lower ratios of body fat and muscle mass.
+A. Older people have lower ratios of body fat and muscle mass.

 C. Older people have increased hepatic, renal, and gastrointestinal function.

-D. Older people metabolize drugs more rapidly.
+D. Older people are more sensitive to drugs.

 Question #44